 This is the most arduous of all mobile phone updates, it changes the version of the operating system and the general looks of the software.
 The operating system is mostly pushed via OTA once every year or two.
 Updates such this require that you back up user data before carrying on.

 When you purchase a second-hand phone from a close pal or a phone dealer, it’s important you factory reset.
 It is possible the previous owner left some settings on the device or perhaps the user subjected the phone to certain practices like downloading and installing apps from unauthorized web sites full of malware.
 Factory resetting the phone will illuminate all those security vulnerabilities and ensures your personal safety.

 It passes off that you’ve got a few apps installed, little or no music and video, but you keep getting prompted that your random-access memory (RAM) Is it too low?
 It could be a bit technical.
 To the best of my knowledge factory reset normally fixes this kind of troubles.

 When you first had your phone it was firm and smooth.
 Lately, you’ve notice delay when you try to open apps and games, sometimes it takes more than five seconds to respond and the general user performance has drastically reduced, making it frustrating to use the phone.
 If that’s your situation its time yo factory reset your phone.

 Virus and Malware

 A mobile phone is a cellular wireless system which makes it virus and malware prone.
-Most phones in 2019 have inbuilt viruses and malware defence mechanism but in that respect is always a loose end somewhere—hence the need to factory reset your phone.
+Most phones in 2019 have inbuilt viruses and malware defence mechanism, but in that respect there’s always a loose end somewhere—hence the need to factory reset your phone.